stephaneey/mslearn-aks-deployment-pipeline-github-actions/src/content/en/home/index.md

 ---
-title: "We are Contoso bug fix"
+title: "We are Contoso"
 headless: true
 ---

-We're the next level drone making company
+We're the next level drone making company bug fix